CupOfTea696/Counter/README.md

 ### Laravel integration

-Add the Counter ServiceProvider to you `config/app.php`.
+Add the Counter ServiceProvider to your `config/app.php`.

 ```php
 	'providers' => [